 Soaking your tortoise will help the old skin come loose naturally.
 In particular, the outer layer of dead skin will soften, making it detach more quickly.

-Soaking can help your tortoise absorb water and stay hydrated, making the new skin underneath healthier.
+Soaking can help the tortoise absorb water and stay hydrated, making the new skin underneath healthier.
 If the fresh skin is in good condition, it’ll push away the old skin.

 Keeping the humidity in a tortoise’s enclosure high can expedite the shedding process.
 A moist environment creates the right conditions for the old skin to become softer so that it peels off easily.